avickers17/avickers17.github.io/index.md

 * [HW Link](https://avickers17.github.io/cs460/)

 ## More To Come:
-Keep an eye out on this page for freaquent updates and information showcasing my current works!
+Keep an eye out on this page for frequent updates and information showcasing my current works!
 I appreciate you visiting my page!